dataArtisans/flink-training-web/lessons/side-outputs.md

 nav-pos: 20
 ---

-There are several good reasons to want to have more than one output stream from your Flink pipeline, such as reporting:
+There are several good reasons to want to have more than one output stream from a Flink operator, such as reporting:

 * exceptions
 * malformed events